Switching from Saxenda to Wegovy

 Does the Wegovy shortage matter?

 While there was a shortage of Ozempic in 2022 due to people ordering it for weight loss, as of Spring 2023 this shortage is being resolved.
-Novo Nordisk, the manufacturers of Ozempic and Wegovy, say they have been ramping up production since the 2022 shortage.
+Novo Nordisk, the manufacturers of Ozempic and Wegovy, say they have been ramping up production for both medications.

 Crystal qualified in Medicine at Barts and the London School of Medicine and Dentistry in 2010.
 She then trained as a GP in London hospitals and practices.
 She has a particular interest in reproductive, sexual and women’s health.Meet our doctors